About

-Neil Potnis is an Indian American media artist researching the intersection of civic education and social science.
-He leads the Disruptve Studio -- an interdisciplinary think tank developing media technologies to alleviate civic apathy.
+Neil Potnis is an Indian American media artist, designer, and educator exploring the intersection of digital literacy and global movements.
+He leads the Disruptve Studio - an interdisciplinary think tank developing media technologies to alleviate civic apathy.

 Doctoral Fellowship • Issued by Columbia University